Updated last 18.06.2025

 Liquidators are appointed:

-- By the court – at the request of shareholders, owning at least 1/20 of company’s capital (1/10 in the case of a limited liability company (LTD);
+- By the court – at the request of partners/shareholders who hold at least 1/20 of the share capital of the joint-stock company or 1/10 in the case of a limited liability company (OOD); this most often occurs in the absence of consent by the General Meeting;

-- By an official from the Registry Agency – when the company is declared invalid by a court decision.
+- By an official of the Registry Agency – when the company has been dissolved by a court decision.

 If necessary, the specified term can be extended. |